AgataFafera/Learning-Python-ENG/README.md

 # Learning Python
 This repo contains micro projects I've created to learn basic concepts of Python.
-My journey from beginner to advanced programmist.
+My journey from beginner to advanced programmer.

 The list of projects:
 1) To-Do-List program allowing user to add, view and remove certain tasks and assigned hours. [to_do_list.py]